Arinzeokeke/dumb_password_rails/README.md

 # dumb_password_rails

-A password validator for Rail3+ apps.
+A password validator for Rails 3+ apps.
 Ensures that your users don't use passwords included in the top 10,000 worst passwords to protect their accounts from brute force attacks.
 [Read the wired article](http://www.wired.com/2013/12/web-semantics-the-ten-thousand-worst-passwords/)

 ## Installation